 Consists of Cathy Woodhouse (tenor), Robyn Main (lead), Dale Tiernan (bass) and Linda Wilson (baritone).
 Robyn, Dale and Linda are all members of A Cappella West Chorus and have been singing together for two years as at November 2017.
 Cathy is a Chapter At Large Sweet Adeline and joined the quartet in May 2017.
 The Quartet called time in October 2021.
 The memories and the friendships remain ever strong.
 You can follow our journey on our facebook page.
 Please message us there to book us to perform.
 We look forward to singing for you.

 Hi-Jinx!
 2012 – 2018

 Hi-Jinx were formed in January 2012, and only four months later, they competed at the SAI Australian Regional contest in Canberra, taking away the gold with a record score in Australia.
 They have backed that up with wins in Perth, Sydney and Hobart, breaking their original record twice!
 They have competed at International level in 2012 in Denver, in 2013 in Hawaii, and in 2014 in Baltimore.
 They were thrilled to place 19th out of 52 quartets in Hawaii (a first for any Australian quartet) and backed that up in Baltimore with 19th again.
-They are hoping to improve on this in Las Vegas in 2015 with another top 20 placement.
+They competed in Las Vegas in 2015 with another top 20 placement.

-Lindsey, Bec, Kirsten & Jo are thankful for the amazing support the quartet receives from ACW and all of Australia.
-They are available for performances, functions and coaching workshops.
-You can read more about them on Facebook, or by going to their website.
+Lindsey, Bec, Kirsten & Jo are thankful for the amazing support the quartet received from ACW and all of Australia.

 Ka-Bling!
 2014 – 2017